SmoeJith/RickyMenu/README.md

 # Ricky
-A declarative, no-dependency, Javascript/HTML context menu library
+Ricky (short for "Right-Clicky") is a declarative, no-dependency, Javascript/HTML context menu library.